-Our race registration Age Policy requires that as of race day, all 10KM participants must be 13 or older.
+Our race registration Age Policy requires that as of race day, all 10KM in-person race participants must be 13 or older.
 This policy follows international standards, has been informed by external medical advisers, and is in place for the safety of participants.
 Parents/guardians must sign the Online Waiver for participants aged 19 or under and parents/guardians are urged to ensure that young runners have the training and pace judgement needed to complete the event comfortably and safely.
 Race organizers reserve the right to require proof of age.

-For in-person events.
 For the runner’s safety, music devices are discouraged.
 There is no risk of disqualification for simple use.
 If a runner puts themselves or other runners at risk through an unsafe act that race organizers determine was caused directly or indirectly through the use of an iPod/MP3 player item however, the runner may be disqualified.

-For in-person events.
-There will be designated check points along the course with authorized course marshals that monitor and encourage runners to stay on pace and to ensure completion within the cut off time.
+For in-person events there will be designated check points along the course with authorized course marshals that monitor and encourage runners to stay on pace and to ensure completion within the cut off time.
 A sweep vehicle will be available for pick up if necessary.

-For in-person events.
 The race is restricted and limited to registered participants only.

+Registration is online only, not in-person or at Package Pickup space permitting.
+Mail-in registrations are not available.
 All runners must complete registration forms and sign the race waiver.
 View the Entry Fees and Deadlines at turkeytrot.ca/register.

 Entry fees are non-refundable and non-transferrable under any circumstances.